justino/GridWarriors/README.md

 * `5`: Block

+### Pausing

+You can pause the game.
+While the game is paused, the game grid will be blanked out so you can't see where you or your enemies are located.

+To pause the game:

+* `p`: Pause

 ## Gameplay

 Your disc is your weapon.
 Throw it around the board and hit your enemies to kill them.